iricchi/SC-Preprocessing/README.md

 7) TA (SpiCiCAPs) - matlab / GLM (outside scripts)

 ## WARNING / NOTE on smoothing:
-The old version and order contains the function `sct_spinalcord_smooth`, while the new one contains `sct_math` with the flag `-smooth` because this step in the older version was done before normalization and sct_math would not fit cause it would mix signals from different tissues types.
+The old version and order contains the function `sct_spinalcord_smooth`, while the new one contains `sct_math` with the flag `-smooth` because this step in the older version was done before normalization for population study to not mix signals from different tissues types.
+But on the subject level (e.g. in lumbar) there is no need to straighten also the cord (which is included in `sct_spinalcord_smooth`).

 ## WARNING / NOTE 2:
 Python 3.7 > is required!
 Anaconda environment is suggested.